publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch43/schI/m__us_usc_t25_s4111.md

     (g) __Use for affordable housing activities under plan__

-        Except as provided in subsection (h) of this section and part B of subchapter II, amounts provided under a grant under this section may be used only for affordable housing activities under subchapter II of this chapter that are consistent with an Indian housing plan approved under [section 4113 of this title][/us/usc/t25/s4113].
+        Except as provided in subsection (h) of this section and part B of subchapter II, amounts provided under a grant under this section may be used only for affordable housing activities under subchapter II that are consistent with an Indian housing plan approved under [section 4113 of this title][/us/usc/t25/s4113].

     (h) __Administrative and planning expenses__